-- Does the fraternity regularly participate in a communal retreat, days of reflection etc.?
+- Does the fraternity regularly participate in a communal retreat, day of reflection, etc.?
 If not, why not what stands in the way of making fraternal life and growth a priority? - How often does the fraternity have communal Mass and/or a Eucharistic Liturgy?